scipy-conference/scipy_proceedings/papers/alejandro_weinstein/a_tale.rst

 Note that RL-Glue is only a thin layer among these programs, allowing us to use any construction inside them.
-In particular, as described in the next section, we use a NetworkX graph to model the environment.
+In particular, as described in the following sections, we use a NetworkX graph to model the environment.

 .. [#] Currently there are codecs for Python, C/C++, Java, Lisp, MATLAB, and